 7. Does premed research experience need to include lab work?

-It does not.
-This is a common false assumption among premed students.
+No!
 Research experience can still be valuable even if it is not conducted in a lab or clinical environment.

 8. Will having virtual research experience increase my chances of getting into medical school?

 Research experience gives you an opportunity to enhance your medical school resume and make yourself a more competitive candidate.
-That can definitely improve your chances of getting into the medical school of your choice
+That can definitely improve your chances of getting into the medical school of your choice!

 To your success,